 The information in this handbook is very important to you and should be taken very seriously.
 These rules will be enforced.
-You should keep this student handbook where it can be available as a reference on a daily basis.
+You should keep this student handbook where it can be available as a reference.
 It should be a constant reminder of the rules and guidelines that every student is expected to follow while at Rhea County High School.

 Your success at Rhea County High School begins on the first day of school.
-You should strive to do your very best every day and make your studies a top priority in order to meet all your academic requirements.
+You should strive to do your very best every day to meet all your academic requirements.
 This should be your goal, not only this year, but every year.
 It is important that you set goals for yourself and assess those goals often.
-One of the most important goals for students should be to do everything necessary to stay on track and graduate at the end of four years with your class in 2024.
+One of the most important goals for students should be to do everything necessary to stay on track and graduate at the end of four years with your class in 2025.

-I want you to know that the administration and staff of Rhea County High School is committed to all our students and will do everything we can to help and encourage you throughout this school year.
+The administration and staff of Rhea County High School is committed to all our students and will do everything we can to help and encourage you throughout this school year.
 My office door is always open, and I am available to you whenever you need me.
-I wish you the greatest success at Rhea County High School and look forward to your accomplishing your ultimate goal of becoming a graduate of Rhea County High School.
+I wish you the greatest success at Rhea County High School and look forward to you accomplishing your ultimate goal of becoming a graduate of Rhea County High School.

 Best wishes,Dr. Scotty Herrell - Principal